ANNOUNCEMENTS: Concerts, MLK, teen night out, resist, retreat…

 Friday, January 20

-Adult Book Club – 7 p.m.m Takoma Park DC Library, 416 Cedar St. NW.
+Adult Book Club – 7 p.m.
+Takoma Park DC Library, 416 Cedar St. NW.
 Lively group discussion for an hour and read mostly literary fiction titles.
 More info.

 Saturday, January 21